 Skip to content

-Observed annually on January 27th to remember the victims of the Holocaust, in which millions of Jews were systematically murdered by the Nazi regime during World War II, International Holocaust Remembrance Day serves as a reminder to never forget the horrors of the past and to strive for a more just and peaceful world.
+Observed annually on January 27th to remember the victims of the Holocaust, in which the Nazi regime systematically murdered millions of Jews during World War II, International Holocaust Remembrance Day serves as a reminder never to forget the horrors of the past and to strive for a more just and peaceful world.

 History of International Holocaust Remembrance Day